 Ah, about me - hmmm, here goes.
 My name is Dave Osborn, and I absolutely love mathematics.
 I was an auditor of Student Loans at Banks and Colleges for the state of North Dakota, then moved to Missouri and became the Director of Financial Aid at a Junior College, I really didn't like it.
 I have always wanted to be a high school mathematics teacher so, at the age of 58 I left my job and went back to school.
 I finished my Masters and Education Specialist degrees, as well as getting certified to teach 5th - 12th grade mathematics.
-And (as of this writing) I've been teaching high school mathematics for 5 years (yes, I'm incredibly old).
+I taught high school mathematics for 5 years.
+Retired, worked as a mathematics tutor.
+And, currently, I'm back to teaching Mathematics On-Line. (yes, I'm incredibly old).

 So, if you have any math questions - I totally want to help.
 I have decided to start with High School mathematics because I believe that's when a lot of people start muttering "I hate math."
 A phrase that translates to "I don't understand math."
 Which is a darn shame.
 Math is one of the few things that can actually be pretty much understood!

 You may notice that I know little or nothing about web design or programming.
 I'm learning - and would love to hear any encouraging suggestions you may have.
 There's way too much negativity in the world, so help me out while I try to help you.

 One more thing, I'm using this SBI! service to write my web-site.
 It has a lot of advice on how to make my pages rank higher in search engines and other things to help me be successful at this.
 So, I attempt to follow all those rules as well as write in my own voice.
 One of the things the "Analyze It!" software is currently telling me is that I need to use the keywords for this page (Dave Osborn) two more times.
 I have no real good ideas for working in my name - Dave Osborn, two more times.
 Ah well....